 ENIS - European Network on International Student Mobility: Connecting Research and Practice

-The European Network on International Student Mobility: Connecting Research and Practice (ENIS) COST Action responds to the pressing need for systematic interdisciplinary and international exchange of knowledge on theoretical frameworks, research methodologies, findings, and best practice examples, and for translating scientific findings into recommendations for international student mobility (ISM) practice.
+The European Network on International Student Mobility: Connecting Research and Practice (ENIS) responds to the pressing need for systematic interdisciplinary and international exchange of knowledge on theoretical frameworks, research methodologies, findings, and best practice examples, and for translating scientific findings into recommendations for international student mobility (ISM) practice.

-The Action brings together established researchers, early-career investigators (ECIs) and PhD students from different scientific disciplines, countries, and research communities as well as stakeholders from international offices, international student and study abroad organizations, and different policy levels to offer comparative and practical insights into ISM dynamics.
+ENIS brings together established researchers, early-career investigators (ECIs) and PhD students from different scientific disciplines, countries, and research communities as well as stakeholders from international offices, international student and study abroad organizations, and different policy levels to offer comparative and practical insights into ISM dynamics.

 Global ISM flows and trends at the macro level.